coreyhellwege/Advanced-JavaScript-Concepts/ObjectOrientedProgramming.md

 In JavaScript, the thing called `this` is the object that "owns" the code.
 The value of `this`, when used in an object, is the object itself.
 This is because the execution context changes after an object is created.
 In a constructor function `this` does not have a value.
 It is a substitute for the new object.
 The value of `this` will become the new object when a new object is created.

-<i>Note that this is not a variable.
+<i>Note that `this` is not a variable.
 It is a keyword.
-You cannot change the value of this.</i>
+You cannot change the value of `this`.</i>

 As a rule all constructor functions should start with a capital letter to let other programmers know that you need to call this function using the `new` keyword.

+To add properties to a constructor function you must prepend them with `this`.

 ```javascript
 function Elf(name, weapon) {